FAQ

 General FAQ

-• DSCSA requires Product Verifications on returned and suspicious products.
-The industry is using the Verification Routing Service (VRS) infrastructure to exchange verification requests between wholesalers or dispensers and manufacturers.
+• DSCSA requires product verifications on returned and suspicious products.
+The industry uses the Verification Router Service (VRS) infrastructure to exchange verification requests between wholesalers or dispensers and manufacturers.
+VRS also enables product verificatons for more scenarios than those required by law, e.g. status checks.

 Because most product verification requests must be sent directly to manufacturers, this leads to situations where, for example, a manufacturer interacts with a dispenser with whom the company has no prior business relationship.